Washington state Attorney General Bob Ferguson sues Brown Paper Tickets

 “The State alleges that Brown Paper Tickets engaged in unfair or deceptive acts or practices in violation of the Consumer Protection Act,” the complaint says.
 “Brown Paper Tickets had failed to remit payment to event organizers for events that took place and has failed to provide refunds to ticket buyers who purchased tickets for cancelled or rescheduled events.”

-The complaint asks the court to provide restitution to both ticket buyers and event producers, as well as pay $2,000 per violation of the Consumer Protection Act.
+The complaint asks the court to order restitution payments to both ticket buyers and event producers, and to fine Brown Paper Tickets up to $2,000 per violation of the Consumer Protection Act.

 Brown Paper Tickets could not immediately be reached for comment.